Are you considering living in Clacton on Sea?

 If you are moving to Clacton on Sea with children, you will need to find a good school close to where you choose to live.

-Conducting some thorough research well in advance of your move will be essential.
+Completing some detailed research well in advance of your move will be essential.

 There are several ways to find the best schools in your area, one of the easiest ways is to visit the Gov.uk website.